It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

 If your freight needs to be moved with urgency to an easily accessible location within Mexico, through-trailer service is the way to go since the half/full day delay for transloading service is avoided.

 Your second option in transporting your freight to/from Mexico is transload service (also commonly called cross-docking service).
 When using this type of cross-border service, your freight is transferred from one trailer to another after crossing the border.
 This is typically done in a secure trailer facility near the border which is dedicated to the transloading process.

 Like through-trailer service, transload service is a collaborative effort forged between multiple parties: e.g., the Mexico-based driver, the border-crossing driver and the U.S.-based driver.

 If you need to move your freight from Phoenix, Ariz., to Mexico City, your freight will begin its journey on a trailer owned by a U.S.-based carrier.
-Near the border, your freight will be transported into a secure trailer facility.
-Once there, your cargo is shifted onto the trailer of the Mexico-based carrying partner of your transportation provider.
+Near the border, your freight will be transported to a secure trailer facility.
+Once there, your cargo is shifted onto the trailer of the Mexico-based carrier partner of your transportation provider.
 This is the final resting place, the sweet sanctuary where your freight will be transported the rest of the way across the border and to its final destination